11 Benefits of Oats, Plus a Breakfast Recipe

 Health benefits of oats

-This cereal is an excellent source of B vitamins, vitamin A, vitamin E and vitamin D. It also contains minerals such as calcium, which prevents osteoporosis.
+This cereal is an excellent source of B vitamins, vitamin A, vitamin E, and vitamin D. It also contains minerals such as calcium, which prevents osteoporosis.
 It is rich in iron, which helps carry oxygen to the body tissues.
-Along with this, oats provides zinc, which plays a key role in the functioning of insulin.
+Along with this, oats provide zinc, which plays a key role in the functioning of insulin.

-Another property of oats is that it is made up of 25% protein, more than any other cereal, because no other grain has such a concentrated amount.
-For example, oats have protein in concentration as high as meat, milk and eggs.
+Another property of oats is that it’s 25% protein, more than any other cereal.
+As a matter of fact, oats have protein in concentration as high as meat, milk, and eggs.
 In this way, our body uses protein from oats to form our muscles.
 In addition, protein is also necessary for maintaining our muscle mass.

 Moreover, the beta-glucans present in this food are components which absorb cholesterol and bile acids from the intestine.
 This helps prevent harmful compounds from passing into the body and helps eliminate them naturally.